Google TV is the new Android TV, coming to Sony smart TVs this year

 At CNET our favorite smart TV system is the Roku platform, but it could face stiffer competition than ever later this year.
-In advance of CES, Sony has announced its latest lineup of televisions and all of them will run Google TV, the search giant's newest streaming system.
-No other smart TV maker has confirmed Google TV availability in the US yet.
+ArCES Sony announced its latest lineup of televisions and all of them will run Google TV, the search giant's newest streaming system.
+The only other smart TV maker that has confirmed Google TV availability in the US is TCL.

 Available since October on the aptly named Chromecast with Google TV, one of the best media streamers available, Google TV is the successor to Android TV.
 That streaming platform is found today on a handful of devices in the US -- namely the Nvidia Shield, the TiVo Stream 4K and smart TVs from Sony, Hisense and TCL -- but in terms of popularity and reviews, it lags far behind its rivals.
 In our review of the Chromecast we considered Google TV a marked improvement over Android TV.